tekgourou/sxo-secure-meter-xd/README.md

 ![image](./docs/img/smxd8.png)
 <br/>

-Secure Meter XD can be added to any existing workflow where internal observables are collected or identified.
+Secure Meter XD can also be added to any existing workflow where internal observables are collected or identified.

 ![image](./docs/img/smxd9.png)
 <br/>